Popular Cultural Association/American Culture Association

 Call for Papers

-The Area of Education, Teaching, History and Popular Culture is now accepting submissions for the Popular Culture and American Culture Association National Conference, San Diego, CA, to be held April 12-15, 2017 at the San Diego Marriott Hotel.
+The Area of Education, Teaching, History and Popular Culture is now accepting submissions for the 2018 Popular Culture and American Culture Association National Conference, Indianapolis, IN, to be held March 29-31, 2018 at the J.W.
+Marriott, Indianapolis, IN.
 For detailed information please see http://pcaaca.org/national-conference/.

 Educators, librarians, archivists, scholars, independent researchers and students at all levels are encouraged to apply.
 Submissions that explore, connect, contrast, or otherwise address area themes of schooling and education, teaching throughout history (including preparing teachers/preservice teacher education), history, archival studies and/or their linkages to popular culture from all periods are desired.
 Sample topics for papers include, but are not limited to: